cos316/cos316-web/final.md

 ### Deliverables

-You will have three deliverables due on Dean's Date: 5pm Princeton Time on May 3rd, 2022.
+You will have three deliverables due on Dean's Date: 5pm Princeton Time on TBD.
 They are:
 1. A tarball with your code and tests.
 2. A 2-page project report.
 3. A video demo of your project that is 5 minutes or less.